How long have you been quilting?

 How much fabric do you buy when you see a print you like?

 It depends.
 If it is a collection and I like the whole thing, I tend to buy a fat quarter set.
 If it is a basic print that I can see using over and over in many projects, I buy 1/2 yard.
 I also buy 1/2 yard cuts of solids when I buy many at a time.
 If it is a print that is going out of print and I am in freak out mode over never seeing it again, I will buy a few yards.

 Most of my fabric is kept in flat plastic storage containers.
 It is organized mostly by color, but occasionally I will keep entire collections together.
 I also have a separate container for both my Denyse Schmidt and Heather Ross collections.

 I want to make a quilt, how much fabric do I need?

 This is a complex question because it depends on many factors: finished quilt size, quilt pattern/design, width of fabric used.
 You may not like to hear it, but math is your friend here and you will need to get out the calculator to multiply your desired finished quilt width by height and then go from there.

 Why are some of your quilt patterns free and some for sale?

 When I started quilting, I took advantage of many free tutorials and patterns online.
 I always said that when I started a blog, I would also offer free resources to other quilters out there.
 That being said, a lot of hours and resources (image editing, fabric, batting, utilities, coffee ;)) go into making patterns and tutorials and even hosting this blog.
 I try to recover some of that cost of providing the free stuff by also having patterns for sale.
-Those patterns tend to be a bit more in depth and include cutting layout diagrams.
+Those patterns tend to be a bit more in depth with a lot of diagrams.